Supplier Development Assessments

 Our consultants are expert practitioners with significant hands-on industrial experience and highly developed communication skills.
 They have a wealth of technical expertise and often provide on-site advice and coaching.
 During every workshop we will encourage collaboration and sharing of practical experiences, ensuring learning can be put into context and empowering delegates to apply their new skills successfully in their workplace as well as making sustainable improvements.

 Here are some of the reasons why delegates would recommend us:

 Price per person: £375

 If you are booking an instructor led class and the venue states ‘Virtual’ then please see the technical requirements below.
-Please note that this technical requirements below does not apply to eLearning courses :
+Please note that these technical requirements below do not apply to eLearning courses:

 Virtual Class Technical Requirements

 To access a virtual class you must have the following:

 Our standard platform for training is currently GoTo Training, however in certain circumstances based on region we use Teams or Zoom.
 If you are unsure if your systems are compatible please contact us before booking.